Guinea Coup Leader Sworn In As Transitional President - UrduPoint

 Doumbouya once again said nothing about how long he will remain the interim leader of the impoverished West African nation.

-But the new president promised to "respect all the national and international commitments to which the country has subscribed." - 'Many painful events - Wearing a beige dress uniform, red beret and dark glasses, the new national leader also vowed to "loyally preserve national sovereignty" and to "consolidate democratic achievements, guarantee the independence of the fatherland and the integrity of the national territory".
+But the new president promised to "respect all the national and international commitments to which the country has subscribed."
+Wearing a beige uniform, red beret and dark glasses, the new national leader also vowed to "loyally preserve national sovereignty" and to "consolidate democratic achievements, guarantee the independence of the fatherland and the integrity of the national territory".

 Before the swearing-in, Supreme Court president Sylla compared Doumbouya's task to piloting a ship "loaded with many painful events, numerous demands and immense and urgent expectations".